dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 #### Quick Introduction to jq

-Without streaming, say I wanted to use jq to select all of the titles from an API call to the DPLA for the search term 'computers'.
+Without streaming, say I want to use jq to select all of the titles from an API call to the DPLA for the search term 'computers'.

-I can request this from: `http://api.dp.la/v2/items?q=computers&api_key=[API KEY HERE]`.
+I can request this using: `http://api.dp.la/v2/items?q=computers&api_key=[API KEY HERE]`.

 From this, I get in return: